LKC FES students excel in competition with innovative engineering design works

 The design competition aimed to promote innovative culture in engineering design work, tackle real-world problems with practical engineering solutions, and churn the brightest talents for product development, further research and commercialisation.
 Despite the limitations of Covid-19 pandemic that has brought difficulties for teams to gather and brainstorm, the LKC FES students were still able to perform and produce excellent results at the competition.

-Winning the second place with a cash prize of RM3,000 in the Google Track category was Bachelor of Engineering (Honours) Electrical and Electronic Engineering student Saw Jian Jing, guided by his supervisor LKC FES academic Dr See Yuen Chark.
+Winning the second place with a cash prize of RM3,000 in the Google Track category was Bachelor of Electrical and Electronic Engineering with Honours student Saw Jian Jing, guided by his supervisor LKC FES academic Dr See Yuen Chark.

 “My supervisor has always advised me to never underestimate myself.
 Initially, it was not my intention to join this competition because I was not aware of this competition.
 Having participated and gaining all those experiences were indeed rewarding and I could not believe that I had won second place in that category.
 Other projects done by other participants were innovative and interesting as well, so I am just thankful that I won second place.
 With this honour, I would also like to thank my supervisor, Dr See, for all the guidance and support he has given me throughout this competition.
 I am also thankful to UTAR for providing me with a platform to acquire the necessary skills and knowledge to excel in this competition,” enthused Saw.

 Second place winner for Google Track category, Saw